Overgeneralization Cognitive Distortion: Spot It, Stop It, Change It

 5. Fuels Anger

-Overgeneralized is so commonly tied to anger that it is one of 5 negative thinking processes tested for in the Angry Cognitions Scale (ACS) first presented in the Journal of Rational-Emotive and Cognitive-Behavior Therapy in 2007 by American professors Ryan Martin and Eric Dahlen.
-(The test is available for free on the All the Rage website.)
+Overgeneralization is so commonly tied to anger that it is one of 5 negative thinking processes tested for in the Angry Cognitions Scale (ACS), first presented in the Journal of Rational-Emotive and Cognitive-Behavior Therapy in 2007 by American professors Ryan Martin and Eric Dahlen.
+(I found a PDF of the scale here.)

 6. Drives Stereotypes and Prejudice